Skip to content

 Born in the covenant to a pair of Returned Missionaries.
 RM.
 Married to a recent convert.
 High Priest in my early 20s when I served in a Bishopric.
 Served as a Branch President, multiple Bishoprics/Branch Presidencies.
 Every local leadership calling.
 Stake Young Men's presidency.

-Why I left More answers about 'Why I left' the mormon church
+# Why I left More stories of 'Why I left' the Mormon church

 I began to study the life of Christ to learn how to be better.
 As I did that, I began to see inconsistencies with how the LDS church was behaving.
 The response to the McKenna Denson allegations that acknowledged there was an unnamed 2nd woman gave me permission to ask questions about why the response was so un-Christ like.